NHL on Fox: Stanley Cup playoff coverage

-All-Star Game, Conference Finals, and Stanley Cup Finals
+All-Star Game, Conference Finals and Stanley Cup Finals

-For the All-Star Game, Conference Finals, and Stanley Cup Finals, the games (which were national telecasts) were hosted from the arena.
+For the All-Star Game, Conference Finals, and Stanley Cup Final, the games (which were national telecasts) were hosted from the arena.
 The 1996 and 1997 All-Star Games were televised in prime time.

 Stanley Cup Finals

 Fox split coverage of the Stanley Cup Finals with ESPN.
-Game 1 of the 1995 Stanley Cup Finals was the first Finals game shown on network television since 1980 and the first in prime time since 1973.
+Game 1 of the 1995 Stanley Cup Final was the first Finals game shown on network television since 1980 and the first in prime time since 1973.
 Games 1, 5, and 7 were usually scheduled to be televised by Fox; and Games 2, 3, 4, and 6 were set to air on ESPN.
 However, from 1995 to 1998, the Finals matches were all four game sweeps; the 1999 Finals ended in six games.
 The consequence was that – except for 1995 when Fox did televise Game 4 – the decisive game was never shown on network television.
+The pattern of a non-clinching game airing on cable, and the next game (a clincher) airing on broadcast, did not occur again until 2014 (all because of Game 2 scheduled on the same day as the annual Belmont Stakes).
 Perhaps in recognition of this, Games 3–7 were always televised by ABC in the succeeding broadcast agreement between the NHL and ABC Sports/ESPN.

 Game 4 of the 1995 Finals was notable because not only did the New Jersey Devils win the Stanley Cup, but also the team's main television play-by-play announcer, Mike Emrick, announced it.

-KTVU, the Fox affiliate in the San Francisco Bay Area, dropped Game 4 of the 1995 Stanley Cup Finals (June 24) for a San Francisco Giants game.
+KTVU, the Fox affiliate in the San Francisco Bay Area, dropped Game 4 of the 1995 Stanley Cup Final (June 24) for a San Francisco Giants game.
 The game between the Giants and Florida Marlins in Miami had a long rain delay.
 This allowed KTVU to broadcast the hockey game after all.
 However, the baseball game finally started before the hockey game ended.
 KTVU got a lot of complaints, so they re-aired the end of the hockey game the following Saturday (July 1).